Boarding Schools for Boys in Dothan, Alabama…

 Registering Boys from Dothan, Alabama, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge holds as much weight as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in several topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.
+Besides all aspects of boating and seamanship, we give vocational training in several topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.

 Normal high school takes place year-round and can be accelerated, giving students a chance to catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and many go on to two-year and four-year colleges.